NULabNortheastern/digitalassignmentshowcase/mapping/sp25-thornton-hist1120-storymap/ReadMe.md

 <h2>DITI Consultants</h2>

 Developed by Claire Lavarreda and Mel Williams
-Taught by Avery Blankenship and Ayah Aboelela
+Taught by Avery Blankenship and Halima Haruna